craigdanj/vue-day-schedule/README.md

 # vue-scheduler
-A daily scheduler/planner plugin to plot events on a horizontal timeline.
+A scheduler/planner used to plot the events of a day on a horizontal timeline.

 ## Project setup